 Eine gute Schlafhaltung schützt Ihren Rücken

 Almost everyone knows that good posture is important.
 But good posture does not only refer to sitting and standing.
-The muscles and ligaments in your back relax and heal themselves while you sleep.
-Therefore, good posture while sleeping is important to protect your back.
+The muscles and ligaments of your back relax and heal themselves while you sleep.
+To protect your back, good posture while sleeping is therefore important.

 Here are some tips to help you sleep better:

-There are only a few scientific studies on which mattress is best for back pain or for maintaining a healthy back.
-The right mattress for you will allow you to wake up rested and free from pain or discomfort.
-Unless you have a condition that requires a specific type of mattress, you should choose a mattress that supports the natural curves of your spine and is comfortable.
+There are few scientific studies on which mattress is best against back pain or for maintaining a healthy back.
+The right mattress for you lets you wake up rested and free from pain or discomfort.
+Unless you suffer from a condition that requires a specific type of mattress, you should choose a mattress that supports the natural curves of your spine and is comfortable.

-When sleeping with a partner, you should have enough space to get into a comfortable sleeping position.
+If you sleep with a partner, you should have enough space to get into a comfortable sleeping position.
 Consider replacing your mattress every 6 to 8 years.
-If you suffer from back pain, consult your doctor or physical therapist about which type of mattress is best for you.
+If you suffer from back problems, consult your doctor or physiotherapist about which type of mattress is best suited for you.

 2. The right pillow

-Sleep pillows are not just meant for your head and neck.
+Sleeping pillows are not only meant for your head and neck.
 Depending on your sleeping position, additional pillows can help keep your spine in the correct position.
-The pillow for your head should support the natural curvature of your neck and be comfortable.
+The pillow for your head should support the natural curve of your neck and be comfortable.
 A pillow that is too high can put your neck in a position that causes muscle tension in the back, neck, and shoulders.
-Choose a pillow that keeps the neck in line with the chest and lower back.
+Accordingly, choose a pillow that keeps the neck in line with the chest and lower back.
 Your pillow should be adjustable so you can sleep in different positions.
-Replace your pillows approximately every two to three years.
+Replace your pillows about every two to three years.

 3. Alignment

-Regardless of your sleeping position, you should try to keep your ears, shoulders, and hips in a line:
+Regardless of your sleeping position, you should try to keep your ears, shoulders, and hips aligned:

-If you sleep on your back, a small pillow under your knees reduces the strain on your spine and supports the natural curve in your lower back.
-The pillow should support your head, the natural curve of your neck, and your shoulders.
+If you sleep on your back, a small pillow under the knees reduces the strain on your spine and supports the natural curve in the lower back.
+The head pillow should support your head, the natural curve of your neck, and your shoulders.

-Sleeping on your stomach can strain the back, as the spine can be most easily displaced from its natural position.
-Placing a flat pillow under the abdominal and pelvic area can help keep the spine in better alignment.
-When sleeping on your stomach, a flat pillow should be used, or try sleeping without a pillow.
+Sleeping on your stomach can strain the back because the spine can most easily be moved out of its natural position.
+Placing a flat pillow under the abdomen and pelvic area can help keep the spine in better alignment.
+If you sleep on your stomach, a flat head pillow should be used, or try sleeping without a pillow.

-If you sleep on your side, a firm pillow between your knees prevents your upper leg from pulling your spine out of alignment and reduces strain on your hips and lower back.
-Gently pull your knees up towards your chest.
+If you sleep on your side, a firm pillow between the knees prevents your top leg from pulling the spine out of alignment and reduces strain on the hips and lower back.
+Draw your knees slightly up toward your chest.
 The pillow for your head should keep your spine straight.
 A rolled-up towel or a small pillow under your waist can also help support your spine.

 suitable neck pillows